 Three years ago, Swearingen introduced the IHT ZONE wrist heart rate monitor to his students.
-After taking part in a demonstration designed for traditional PE classes, Swearingen immediately recognized how the heart rate monitor – which displays both heart rate reading and level of exertion – could benefit his students despite their physical and cognitive difficulties.
+After taking part in a demonstration designed for traditional PE classes, Swearingen immediately recognized how the heart rate monitor – which displays both heart rate reading and level of exertion or emotional response – could benefit his students despite their physical and cognitive difficulties.

 “Understanding the population that I work with, that we’re working with, is a very unique population,” he said.
 “You have to know your population.
 I have seen successes .”

 Swearingen’s initial introduction focused on helping students and support staff predict potential issues, both behavioral and medical, before an intervention became necessary.
 While the heart rate monitor won’t diagnosis illnesses, Swearingen found that the heart rate zone displayed often served as an indicator that an episode may be imminent.

 Along with the student’s actual heart rate, the IHT ZONE shows each exertion level by a different color:

 - Blue indicates the student’s heart is at rest as if during low-impact exercise or normal range emotions;

 - Yellow indicates a heart beating at a slightly elevated level through emotions or moderate exercise;